 If you look under a sink and see a crusty white to green build up on your shut off valves, that is a sign of corrosion.
 The movement of water sheds electrons, and creates a charge.
 The resulting electrical charge strips metal ions and deposits them further down the line.
 That is the corrosion you see on the valves beneath your sink and behind your toilet.
 If you attempt to turn off a valve, it may lead to leaking that is difficult to stop, and before you know it, you’ll be on your hands and knees late into the night trying frustrated over a situation you can’t control.
 Corrosion happens faster if the metals in your water system are farther apart on the galvanic scale.
 Corrosion can be reduced by using plastic fittings, pipe grease, or having the metals in your plumbing system close on the galvanic scale.
 As the corrosion continues, your pipes and valves can begin to leak.
 If you notice significant amounts of corrosion, Team Electric Plumbing & Air can replace the valves, pipes and anything else you need.
 We can use flexible PEX pipes to reduce the amount of demolition, and stand by our work knowing you will be completely satisfied with our work.

 Team Electric Plumbing & Air

 We are your local experts.
 Since our plumbers live and work in in New Jersey, they are very familiar with New Jersey code.
 When we arrive to your home, we make certain that the work is done right.
+We offer plumbing services such as gas or water line repair, boiler replacement, fixture replacement, drain cleaning, water heater repair or installation, plumbing line leak repair, sump pump installation, and faucet installation.
 Give us a call at (732) 786-9231 and put our years of experience to work for you.